Table of Contents:

 Method #2: Private blockchain networks with private ecosystems

-Private blockchain transaction networks do offer on-chain privacy but miss out in terms of offering DeFi innovation, smart contracts, or an ecosystem.
+Private blockchain transaction networks do offer on-chain privacy but miss out in terms of offering DeFi innovation, running smart contracts, or an ecosystem.
 Public blockchain networks, on the other hand, are massively ahead in terms of offering a range of decentralized financial services such as lending, borrowing, stablecoins, etc. because of smart contracts.

 This limits the use of privacy coins to simple transactions, making them less attractive in comparison.
 Solutions such as Secret Network, Oasis Labs, Zether, and others attempt to solve this by creating ecosystems that enable default privacy.